 One of the most common questions asked by people with mesothelioma is, “I was exposed to asbestos many times – How do I know which one caused my mesothelioma?”.

-From a legal perspective, the short answer is (provided the exposure was not so small as to be insignificant, and provided it occurred more than ten years before the diagnosis) each exposure caused the disease.
+From a legal perspective, the short answer is (provided the exposure was not so small as to be insignificant, and provided it occurred within the latency period) each exposure caused the disease.

 This theory was expressed in the High Court case of Amaca Pty Ltd v.
 Booth in the following terms: